 IELTS Exams in Nigeria has been a topic of controversy for years now.
 The controversy surrounding this topic has led to so many debates that has ended in a stalemate.
 A lot of Nigerians are of the opinion that this exams is not necessary at all.
 So far there has been no final conclusion on the matter.
 Today we bring to you the bitter truth about this test as revealed by former candidates and Staffs.

-Before we dive into the revelation, we will first of all keep us abreast with what the IELTS exams is all about.
+Before we dive into the revelation, we will first of all keep you abreast with what the IELTS exams is all about.
 This information is necessary in order to understand the reason for the controversy in the first place.

 What Is IELTS – Meaning and Origin